-9.3.4 Node classes
+9.6 Node classes

 Nodes that are very similar can be made into a node class.
 Node classes are marked by a dark red colour.
 All nodes of a class share a single assessment of vulnerabilities.
-To be able to distinguish ethernet cable a individual nodes in a class, each node is automatically assigned a letter, shown to the right of the name.
+To be able to distinguish individual nodes in a class, each node is automatically assigned a letter, shown to the right of the name.
 This letter can be changed to something more meaningful using the "Change suffix" option of the node menu.

 You create a node class by giving one node the same name as another node of the same type.
 Both nodes will be put into the class.
 You can add as many nodes as you need, again by renaming nodes to the name of the class.

-As from version 3 of the tools node names are case-insensitive.
+Node names are case-insensitive.
 This means that "internal cable" and "Internal Cable" represent the same name, and therefor form a node class.